fxlin/p2-concurrency/docs/vtune-cmd.md

 # VTune command line results viewer

+### This doc is about **VIEWER** on the Linux command line, not the **PROFILER**.

-For those who are still struggling with MacOS...
-Do this from granger1/2.
+For those who are struggling with MacOS...
+Do this from granger1/2 in order to view profiling results.

 Quite primitive but may be useful.

 ## Generating a Report